Colorado and Wyoming see record blizzard, historic snowfall in Denver and Cheyenne

 Heavy spring snows are not unusual in the Central High Plains and the Front Range of the Rockies, including the eastern foothills as well as the adjacent urban corridor that runs along Interstate 25 from Pueblo, Colo., to Cheyenne.
 The region’s high elevation means that it is often still cold enough to snow when energetic spring weather systems pass through.

-What made this event distinctive was the especially heavy snow totals along the northern half of the urban corridor, the result of a sprawling upper-level low pressure system that was unusually slow-moving.
+What made this event distinctive was the especially heavy snow totals along the northern half of the urban corridor, the result of a sprawling upper-level low-pressure system that was unusually slow-moving.
 Enormous amounts of moisture were squeezed out as easterly winds rotated around the northern side of this storm system and were forced upslope (pushed against the foothills).

 The northern Front Range foothills of Colorado hit the snow jackpot, with totals as of late Sunday that included 40 inches near Red Feather Lakes and 36 inches near Nederland.
 Though impressive on their own, these totals paled next to the mind-boggling amounts of 60- to 80-plus inches recorded in some of the same areas during a similar spring storm in March 2003.